 Because at the heart of all marital relationships is the desire to be loved by your spouse.

-And when each of us feels loved in a way that fills our love tank, our ability to compromise, communicate well, interact healthily, and engage in positive behaviour that strengthens our relationship, increase accordingly and significantly.
+And when each of us feels loved in a way that fills our love tank, our ability to compromise, communicate well, interact healthily, and engage in positive behaviour strengthens our relationship, increase accordingly and significantly.

 Let me repeat that …